melaniebrgr/learning-computer-science/00-everyweeks/week11/README.md

 ## Week 10 project journaling

 DevWorld conf in Amsterdam on March 1 was my first "silent disco" conference.
-In the main hall, talks were attended by putting on the headphones left on the seat.
+In the main hall the talks were attended by putting on the headphones left on the seat that were pretuned to the stages radio frequency (I assumed).
-One silent disco talk I listened to was on Wasm and serverless.
-During the talk the presenter made a pretty compelling case.
+One of the silent disco talks was on Wasm and serverless, "A Greener, Cost-Effective Cloud with Serverless WebAssembly" by Sohan Maheshwar, and he made a compelling case for it (8).
+I've been curious out WebAssembly (wasm) for a long time, but even after listening to talks about it and reading some articles I still couldn't wrap my head around it.
+I think part of the problem for me is that WebAssembly encompasses of different concepts, and when people discuss WebAssembly what the mean can be different depending on the context.
+They can mean the bytecode itself, the original project vision of running non-JS code in the browser, the new iniatives to run Wasm outside the browser.
+Surrounding wasm is dizzying amount of supporting projects and tools: WASI, WABT, Wasmer, Wasmtime ... it's a lot.

+The lure of idea of building web applications with native-like performance with wasm was one of my main motivations, maybe strangely, for Rust though.
+I knew that wasm was being used to create the Figma application--it made a big spash in the dev world several years ago--and Rust was coming up a lot as being well-positioned for wasm development.
+For this everyweek I wanted to explore this idea for myself, finally.

-How can Rust be used _with_ JS?
-From Chris Biscardi (1) here are three ways:
+I started by first taking a step back, because apparently porting to wasm isn't the only way to use Rust with JS.
+According to Chris Biscardi (1) there are three ways:

 1. Embed Rust in a JS package
 2. Publish Rust binaries to NPM